timescale/docs/timescaledb/tutorials/nyc-taxi-cab/index.md

 ---
-title: Query IoT data tutorial
+title: Query time-series data tutorial
-excerpt: Learn how to query IoT data
+excerpt: Learn how to query time-series data
-keywords: [tutorials, query, learn, iot]
+keywords: [tutorials, query, learn]
-tags: [tutorials, IoT]
+tags: [tutorials, beginner]
 ---

-# Analyze IoT data with NYC tax cabs
+# Analyze NYC taxi cab data

 New York City is home to about 9 million people.
 This tutorial uses historical data from New York's yellow taxi network, provided by the New York City Taxi and